eemmuh/crypto-pattern-analysis/README.md

 # Crypto Trading Analysis: Pattern Recognition & Market Behavior Clustering

-A comprehensive Python project for identifying candlestick patterns, trend reversals, and momentum shifts in cryptocurrency markets using advanced statistical and machine learning techniques.
+A comprehensive Python and R project for identifying candlestick patterns, trend reversals, and momentum shifts in cryptocurrency markets using advanced statistical and machine learning techniques.

 ## 🎯 Features